China Fully committed to the world’s most dynamic aviation market

 With a dedicated team in China and a strong MRO network in Asia, Safran provides reliable aerosystems products and continuous support to all Chinese customers.

-Automobile safety, optics and navigation for industrial sectors
+Optics and navigation for industrial sectors

 Safran Electronics & Defense is very active in high performance optics and navigation for industrial sectors through its two subsidiaries Safran Reosc and Safran Colibrys.
 Safran Reosc has already taken part in several projects in cooperation with public or private partners in China, such as optics for the semiconductor industry.
 Safran Colibrys provides accelerometers and MEMS sensors for multiple applications, such as seismic monitoring, transport and energy.